Fabre Geffrard: Foreign Policy

-Eastern Problem
+War in the Dominican Republic

 Following the defeat of Emperor Soulouque's invasion in 1856, Haiti maintained its constitutional claim to sovereignty over the entire island of Hispaniola, precluding formal recognition of the Dominican Republic.
 Fabre Geffrard prioritized internal reforms, reduced the army, and signaled no aggressive intent, even granting a five-year truce to the Dominican side in 1860.
 Nevertheless, the undefined border remained a persistent source of tension, resulting in incidents such as a brief skirmish in June 1860.
 Seeking stability after years of internal turmoil, Dominican President Pedro Santana pursued annexation by Spain.
-After months of preparation, Santana formally announced the incorporation of Santo Domingo as a Spanish colony on 18 March 1861.
+After months of preparation, Santana formally announced the incorporation of Santo Domingo as a Spanish province on 18 March 1861.
 In his proclamation, he invoked traditional anti-Haitian sentiment, blaming past Haitian rule and lauding Dominican valor to rally support for reunification with the "mother country."
 Geffrard viewed Spain's reassertion of control over its former colony as a direct threat to Haitian independence.

 Geffrard responded decisively.
 On 6 April, he issued a strong proclamation denouncing Spain's claim to Dominican territory as illegitimate and branding Santana's actions treasonous.
 He asserted Haiti's interest in preserving liberty throughout Hispaniola, effectively reaffirming Haiti's claim to the entire island.
 This position, known as the "Geffrard Doctrine," echoed the Monroe Doctrine by declaring Haiti's opposition to any foreign-imposed territorial changes on the island.
 Although largely ignored by European powers, Geffrard's stance resonated within both nations.
 He escalated on 18 April, condemning Spain as a slaveholding power and urging Dominicans to revolt.
 Haiti began offering refuge to Dominican patriots and, when the Spanish consul in Port-au-Prince demanded an end to this asylum, Geffrard refused, citing Haiti's sovereign right.
 He further provoked Spain by supplying weapons to Dominican rebels operating near the border.

 These actions prompted a significant Spanish response.
-In June 1861, Spain dispatched a naval squadron under General Rubalcava to Port-au-Prince.
+In June 1861, Spain dispatched a naval squadron under General Joaquín Gutiérrez de Rubalcava to Port-au-Prince.
 The fleet demanded compensation for damages allegedly caused by the refugees and a formal salute to the Spanish flag.
 Facing intense pressure, particularly from British Consul Henry Byron, Geffrard reluctantly agreed to pay a reduced indemnity and perform the flag salute.
 This concession, however, provoked widespread anger in Haiti and significantly eroded Geffrard's popularity.